paracrawl/Domain_Adaptation/README.md

   * The subset of Pool Data that is determined to be similar to the Domain Sample Data.
   * This data is bilingual and suitable for training a domain specific engine.
 * Language Codes:
-  * These are based on ISO 639-1 (http://www.loc.gov/standards/iso639-2/php/code_list.php), which represents most major languages in the world and is used frequently by many tools such as Moses to indicate the language for tokenization and other processing.
+  * These are based on [ISO 639-1](http://www.loc.gov/standards/iso639-2/php/code_list.php), which represents most major languages in the world and is used frequently by many tools such as Moses to indicate the language for tokenization and other processing.
   * The Pool Data should be stored based on Language Code.
 If you need to use alternate language codes, then the Pool Data file structure and Tokenizer must have matching language codes.

+## How Scoring works
+Data is scored using one of too modes that is configured in the [config.json](INSTALL.md#configjson) file:

+* 1 - Single Model
+  * This process is designed to work with a single langauge model and using only scoring with the source language.
+  * When processing content such as ParaCrawl the size of both the data and the storage can be quite substantial.
+Recognizing that not all users have very large storage, memory and CPU capacity available to them, this approach provides for a fast and compact scoring mechanism that may be useful resources are limited.
+* 2 - Moore-Lewis
+  * This process applies [Moore and Lewis's approach](http://research.microsoft.com/apps/pubs/default.aspx?id=138756) and offers a higher precision of translation models for machine translation.

+Both approaches score the *Pool Data* against the *Domain* data and write a score file that is matched by line number to the corresponding line number in the *Pool Data* source and target files.
+Different extracts of the data based on a user specified score threshold can be taken using `ExtractMatchedDomainData.py`.

+## Very Large Data Recommendations
+While the code is designed to stream data whereever possible, there are practical limitations on both storage and memory for many users.
+This section provides a simple guide on how to best utilize resources for very large data.

+- The size of both the *Domain Data* and the *Pool Data* is more than double once tokenized. *Pool Data* language models can become very large and in some cases may not be practical to load due to their size.
+See [Storage Considerations](INSTALL.md#storage-considerations) for more details.
+- KenLM supports both Probing and Trie data structures.
+It is generally recommended to use probing if you have the memory and Trie if you do not.
+- Consider using language model pointer compression with a Trie data structure to create smaller language models.
+This has a time cost tradeoff.
+Processing is slower, but very large models require less memory.
+Different data structures are provided for differing levels of performance and speed by KenLM.
+These are documented [here](https://kheafield.com/code/kenlm/structures/) and can be configured in the KenLMBinarization variable in the [config.json](INSTALL.md#configjson) file.
+- Consider using *Single Model* mode (1) for faster scoring with less precision, due to the utilization of single language model.
+This is suitable at runtime for machines with less memory.
+If you are having trouble binarizing very large language models, this mode may provide a viable an alternative.

 ----
 ## Installation
-Installation instructions are provided in [INSTALL.md](https://github.com/paracrawl/Domain_Adaptation/blob/master/INSTALL.md)
+Installation instructions are provided in [INSTALL.md](INSTALL.md)

 ----
 ## Processes and Tools